Laparoscopic and Robotic Cancer Surgery: Liver & Pancreatic Cancer Surgeon NYC

 - Vascular resection and reconstruction of the liver blood vessels (portal vein, hepatic artery, and vena cava)

-- Radiofrequency ablation of liver tumors including minimally invasive transcutaneous and laparoscopic ultrasound-guided procedures
+- Microwave Ablation (MWA) of liver tumors including minimally invasive transcutaneous and laparoscopic ultrasound-guided procedures

 - Implantation of an intra-hepatic pump for intra-arterial chemotherapy